SandaruwanWeerawardhana/NIC-validating-application/README.md

 - **Gender** - Determined from the NIC encoding
 - **Validation Status** - Confirms if the NIC format is valid

-The application features a modern, glassmorphism-styled UI with secure JWT-based authentication, allowing users to manage their NIC validation history and generate downloadable reports.
+The application features a modern, glassmorphism-styled UI with secure JWT-based authentication, allowing users to manage their NIC validation history, view dashboard statistics, and generate downloadable reports.

 ---